MicrosoftDocs/biztalk-docs/biztalk/core/known-issues-in-the-bam-portal.md

 # Known Issues in the BAM Portal
 This topic contains information to help you identify and resolve issues that can occur while you are using the BAM portal.

-## Errors Are Generated When the BAM Portal and Internet Explorer 7 or Internet Explorer 8 Are on the Same Computer and the Security Settings Are Set to Low
+## Errors occur when the BAM Portal and IE are on the same computer, and Security Settings are Low
  **Problem**

- When using Internet Explorer 7 or Internet Explorer 7 or Internet Explorer 8 with [!INCLUDE[btsWinVista](../includes/btswinvista-md.md)], [!INCLUDE[btsWinSvr2k8](../includes/btswinsvr2k8-md.md)], or [!INCLUDE[btsWinSvr2k8R2](../includes/btswinsvr2k8r2-md.md)] you may encounter the error message **Server Error in '/BAM' Application** under the following circumstances:
+ When using Internet Explorer, you may encounter the error message **Server Error in '/BAM' Application** under the following circumstances:

 -   While clicking a related activity that points to a non-existing activity instance.